kascote/termkit/packages/termlib/README.md

 Provides information about the running terminal as well as a set of methods for styling the text output or interacting with the terminal.

+This library is part of the [termKit](https://github.com/kascote/termkit) project.

 ## Features

 - Keyboard input handling (including Kitty protocol)